JoachimDunkel/connect_vpn_automation/README.md

 This solution is especially tailored to this use case.

-After the application is properly setup, (See Section Setup) connecting to such a company vpn can then be done with one click and the connection stays open and can be monitored with an icon in the top bar.
+After the application is properly setup, (See Section Setup) connecting to such a company vpn can then be done with one command.
-No login necessary.

 ## Setup